You likely understand the importance of content marketing and how it varies from traditional marketing channels.

 The next piece of the content marketing budget question falls within the amplification and distribution process.
 Your program won’t be successful without this piece.
 Your content calendar should include a distribution plan for each item of content that’s created.

 Social Media Distribution – most content marketing plans will include a retainer with a certain number of hours for social media distribution.
 The agency team will determine when and where to share your content.
-They’ll write the posts and ensure that they're SEO-friendly for you.
+They should write the posts and ensure that they're SEO-friendly for you.
 This is not something I do for clients.
 I'm not in love with social media marketing like some people.
-I do it for myself because I know it's important, but I don't do it for clients because there are other people who are better at it than me. :)
+I do it for myself because I know it's important, but I don't do it for clients because other people are better at it than me. :)

 Paid Media Amplification – another piece of the process may include paid support for content that is performing well organically.
 Sometimes, boosting a post resonating with your audience makes sense to drive more engagement, brand awareness, or overall traffic makes sense.